Notarization and Hardened Runtime:

 With Studio One 4, build 4.5.3 and above, the .dmg for the application is now notarized and is compliant with Apple's security guidelines.
 Upon launching the program, Studio One will simply open as designed, without requiring any configuration to security & permission settings on your Mac.

-If you are trying to load 3rd-party plug-ins that were created after June 1, 2019, the plug-ins must be updated by their manufacturers to support the "Hardened Runtime" and "Notary Service."
-Older plug-ins can be loaded if their code has been properly signed.
-If they are not properly signed, you may receive one of the following error messages:
+If you are trying to load 3rd-party plug-ins, the plug-ins must be properly signed, otherwise you may receive one of the following error messages:

-If you do receive one of the following errors, you will want to contact the manufacturer of the 3rd-party plug-in for more information.
+If you do receive one of the errors above, you will want to contact the manufacturer of the 3rd-party plug-in for more information.

 If you do install a previous build and you are running Mac OS 10.15 (Catalina), you will need to ctrl+click the .dmg and choose to open with DiskImageMounter.
 Once installed to your Applications folder by dragging the app into it, you can open the app and click 'Open' when the error is thrown.
 You can also navigate to the System Preferences > Security & Privacy, unlock as administrator, and hit "Open Anyway" to suppress the warning.